 Johnson & Johnson manufactured Shower to Shower body powder until 2012, when Bausch’s predecessor, Valeant Pharmaceuticals Inc., purchased the rights to the product for $150 million.

-Since then, both Johnson & Johnson and Bausch have faced lawsuits alleging they knew but failed to warn that their talcum powder products contained asbestos and that the products have contributed to mesothelioma and ovarian cancer diagnoses.
+Since then, both Johnson & Johnson and Bausch have faced lawsuits alleging they knew–but failed to warn–that their talcum powder products contained asbestos, and that the products have contributed to mesothelioma and ovarian cancer diagnoses.
 Johnson & Johnson also faces claims that its talcum powder, even without the presence of asbestos, causes ovarian cancer when applied to the genitals for feminine hygiene.

 “While choosing to not inform consumers of the reformulation of a former J&J product, at least the new seller of Shower to Shower has made a responsible decision to remove talc from the product.
 Thus far, J&J has refused to take a similar step to protect the public and stop the production of talc-based Baby Powder.”

 According to Securities and Exchange Commission (SEC) filings, Johnson & Johnson is responsible for Bausch’s liability in any talc lawsuits involving Shower to Shower until March 2020.

-    Beasley Allen’s Talc Litigation team, led by Ted Meadows and Leigh O’Dell, has been privileged to represent thousands of women who developed ovarian cancer after using Johnson & Johnson talcum powder on their genitals for feminine hygiene and continues to investigate these cases.
+Beasley Allen’s Talc Litigation team, led by Ted Meadows and Leigh O’Dell, has been privileged to represent thousands of women who developed ovarian cancer after using Johnson & Johnson talcum powder on their genitals for feminine hygiene, and continues to investigate these cases.